-2.6 Example: Cardiac arrest versus air temperature
+1.2.5 Example: Cardiac arrest versus air temperature

 We give an example of direct application of the covariate order method to data for times of out-of-hospital cardiac arrests reported to a Norwegian hospital over a 5 years period.
-A previous analysis of the same data by Skogvoll and Lindqvist (1999) concluded that the occurrence of cardiac arrest is reasonably well modeled by an HPP, though with some minor deviations from homogeneity.
-In the present example the relationship between outdoor air temperature and the occurrence of cardiac arrest is investigated.
-This is done by regarding inter-event times to be independent and exponentially distributed with a hazard rate $\lambda(x)$ depending on the temperature x.
-Assuming temperature to be varying relatively slowly this seems to be a reasonable model, although an NHPP model may seem more direct.
-The main finding of a more sophisticated analysis of the data (Kvaløy, 1999) coincides with the result of the simple analysis presented here.
+The relationship between outdoor air temperature and the occurrence of cardiac arrest is investigated.
+A simple first analysis of this relationship is done by regarding inter-event times to be independent and exponentially distributed with a hazard rate $\lambda(x)$ depending on the temperature x.
 The average temperature on the day of a cardiac arrest is used as covariate for the next period between cardiac arrests.
-A total of 449 cardiac arrests where reported during the five years period.
+A total of 449 cardiac arrests were reported during the five years period.